aralroca/aralroca.com/posts/first-steps-in-webgl.md

 )
 ```

 This method renders primitives from array data.
 The primitives are points, lines or triangles.
-In our case, we want to draw a triangle.
+Let's specify `gl.TRIANGLES`.

 ## All the code together

-I've uploaded the article code to CodeSandbox in case you want to explore it a bit.
+I've uploaded the article code to CodeSandbox in case you want to explore it.

 <iframe
   src="https://codesandbox.io/embed/webgl-triangle-e90o1?fontsize=14&hidenavigation=0&theme=dark"